Bill Walsh: Early life

-Early coaching career
+College coaching career

 He served under Bob Bronzan as a graduate assistant coach on the Spartans football coaching staff and graduated with a master's degree in physical education from San Jose State in 1959.
-His master's thesis was entitled Flank Formation Football -- Stress:: Defense.
+His master's thesis was entitled Flank Formation Football -- Stress: Defense.
 Thesis 796.W228f.

 Following graduation, Walsh coached the football and swim teams at Washington High School in Fremont, California.

-Walsh was coaching in Fremont when he interviewed for an assistant coaching position with Marv Levy, who had just been hired as the head coach at the University of California, Berkeley.
+While there he interviewed for an assistant coaching position with the new head coach of the University of California, Berkeley California Golden Bears football team, Marv Levy.

 "I was very impressed, individually, by his knowledge, by his intelligence, by his personality, and hired him," Levy said.
-Levy and Walsh, two future NFL Hall of Famers, would never produce a winning season at Cal.
+Levy and Walsh, two future NFL Hall of Famers, would never produce a winning season for the Golden Bears.

-After coaching at Cal, Walsh did a stint at Stanford as an assistant coach, before beginning his pro coaching career.
+Leaving Berkeley, Walsh did a stint at Stanford University as an assistant coach of its Cardinal football team before beginning his pro coaching career.